filipevrevez/radius-demo/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-With Radius and GitOps practices using Flux, this app aims to bring simplicity, consistency, and security to cloud-native application deployments.
+With Radius and GitOps practices using Flux, this project aims to bring simplicity, consistency, and security to cloud-native application deployments.
 Whether you’re part of an ops team or a developer, we hope this setup enhances your workflow!